developer21github/displacy-ent/README.md

 <a href="https://explosion.ai"><img src="https://explosion.ai/assets/img/logo.svg" width="125" height="125" align="right" /></a>

-# displaCy ENT: A modern named entity visualiser
+# John Snow Labs ENT: A modern named entity visualiser

 Data exploration is an important part of effective named entity recognition because systems often make common unexpected errors that are easily fixed once identified.
 Despite the apparent simplicity of the task, automatic named entity recognition systems still make many errors, unless trained on examples closely tailored to the use-case.
 Check out the [demo](https://demos.explosion.ai/displacy-ent) to visualise [spaCy](https://spacy.io)'s guess at the named entities in the document.
 You can filter the displayed types, to only show the annotations you're interested in.